 Cross sections should be taken perpendicular to the river flow (i.e., the stream centreline), and in riffle areas with irregular crests, it is recommended that an additional cross section perpendicular to the riffle crest be taken to ensure that the bed elevation is accurately represented in the cross section.
 Since reach features may be irregularly spaced, no set spacing is recommended as long as all relevant features are captured.
 Cross section location and spacing is a function of stream size, slope, and the uniformity of cross section shape.
-Cross section spacing must be laid out to accurately describe the channel and floodplain geometry, including relevant features of each reach such as riffles, riffle crests, pools, bar forms, and any other components identified as important to the river hydraulics.
+Cross section spacing must be laid out to accurately describe the channel and floodplain geometry.
+Iincluding relevant features of each reach such as riffles, riffle crests, pools, bar forms, and any other components identified as important to the river hydraulics, are particularly important for studies examining the onset of 'out of bank flooding, or for smaller, local reach-based mapping studies.